CaioCCTI/lnc-team-m6A/README.md

 ```sh
 $ conda install m6anet
 ```
-### Step 3: Install Nanopolish Eventalign
+### Step 3: Install Nanopolish

-One of the prerequisites to run m6Anet is to install the Nanopolish Eventalign tool, since it will be important to index the fastq files that will be obtained shortly after.
+One of the prerequisites to run m6Anet is to install the Nanopolish tool, since it will be important to index the fastq files that will be obtained shortly after.

 ```sh
 git clone --recursive https://github.com/jts/nanopolish.git